 Edamame Companion Planting

-These low growing, bush type beans are complete proteins that provide calcium, vitamins A and B; and the big news, isoflavins, which have been touted to reduce the risk of heart disease, osteoporosis, breast and prostate cancer.
-Incredibly nutritious they may be, but everyone needs a helping hand once in a while so even these
+These low growing, bush-type beans are complete proteins that provide calcium, vitamins A and B; and the big news, isoflavins, which have been touted to reduce the risk of heart disease, osteoporosis, and breast and prostate cancer.
+Incredibly nutritious they may be, but everyone needs a helping hand once in a while so even these powerhouses might need some edamame plant companions.

 Now that you have an idea about what edamame companion planting is all about, the question is what to plant with edamame.